 Elisa de Wit

 Elisa is a partner in the Melbourne office of international legal practice Norton Rose Fulbright.
-She leads the Melbourne environment practice and is a national head of the firm’s climate change and sustainability practice.
-Elisa has 30 years of legal experience and has practised in three Australian jurisdictions and the United Kingdom.
+She leads the Melbourne environment practice and is the national head of the firm’s climate change and sustainability practice.
+Elisa has over 30 years of legal experience and has practised in three Australian jurisdictions and the United Kingdom.
 Elisa holds a Bachelor of Laws (Hons), Bachelor of Arts, a Masters of Environmental Law and a Graduate Diploma of Legal Practice.
 She is the former Chair of the Carbon Market Institute, a current Director of Beyond Zero Emissions and a Graduate of the Australian Institute of Company Directors.

 Elisa is Chair of the GWMWater Carbon, Climate and Resources Committee.